TalariaSoftware/ncmanager-help/board/bac-forms.md

 the board's action was.
 This is provided
-by the Board Action Certification form, or BAC, for short.
+by the Board Action Certification form, or BAC for short.

 A BAC can be requested
 by any city department
 as proof
-of a neighborhood council board action, but most often it is required by the City Clerk's office for actions regarding neighborhood council finances.
+of a neighborhood council board action, but it is most often required by the City Clerk's office for actions regarding neighborhood council finances.